 Falcons rookie Robert Alford will provide a weekly diary for The Atlanta Journal-Constitution this season.

-Here’s his latest installment, as told to D. Orlando Ledbetter.
+Here’s his first installment, as told to D. Orlando Ledbetter.

 There was one team that I was rooting for when I was growing up, and that was the Saints.

 But once I was drafted by the Falcons, all of the Saints fans that I had in my family, everybody burnt all of the hats, T-shirts and jerseys that they had.

 It will be a wonderful experience going back home.
 The last time that I was in the … Superdome was when we were playing Tulane.
 Just to be back on that sideline and playing in the National Football League against the team that I followed when I was small is going to feel real good.

 This is most definitely how I would script the beginning of my career.

 During training camp I just learning, getting with the guys and the coaches and learning to schemes and things.
 I want to go out there and be prepared for game day.